jamesmawm/Quantopian.com-Pairs-Trader/README.md

 Run It
 =======
-Copy and paste the code into Quantopian.com editor, and run.
+Copy and paste the code into Quantopian.com editor, and run back-test.